cmtool/civicrm-sysadmin-guide/docs/planning/demo.md

 [CiviCRM Spark](https://civicrm.org/spark) can be used as a half-way step between the free public demonstration sites and setting up a full CiviCRM installation.
-With [CiviCRM Spark](https://civicrm.org/spark) you can get up-and-running in minutes on SAS hosting.
+With [CiviCRM Spark](https://civicrm.org/spark) you can get up and running in minutes on SAS hosting.
 CiviCRM Spark starts from $9.50 a month, and you can cancel at any time.
 This method can be a quick way for testing and trialing CiviCRM, or for on-going use by smaller organizations and activities with up to 2,000 contacts.